chricha1/chricha1.github.io/Internship1/intern1.md

 During the summer of 2018, I worked as a GIS Intern in the Center for Conservation Innovation at the Defenders of Wildlife headquarters in Washington, D.C.
-My supervisor was Matthew Moskwik, PhD - Conservation GIS Scientist at Defenders of Wildlife HQ.
+My supervisor was [Matthew Moskwik, PhD](https://defenders.org/staff/matthew-moskwik) - Conservation GIS Scientist.

 #### Washington Boat Disposal Sites map
 One of my projects involved working on derelict vessel issues in Washington State.